Notes for the 5th-Edition

 There are convincing first-hand accounts, cultural histories, legends, and much

-physical evidence that prove TheWorld coexists with similar "nearby" realms also capable of
+physical evidence that prove TheWorld coexists with similar "nearby" realms that are also capable of

 supporting life.
 Some argue that these worlds "overlap" each other multidimensionally while others